xpediteur/appwrite-migrate-DB/README.md

 **node.js code (migrate.js) for migrating data from your API to appwrite DB**

 This small node.js program shows a basic procedure for data migration from your own API (or data in JSON format) to the appwrite DB.
+You can use this for any other data structure too.

 The API in this example returns the following result.
 These are keys, stored in an mysql-DB. (you can use the URL for test purposes.
 No API key needs to be used.
 This is the officail NACE-Code list - industry classification system -).